ashkumarverma/puc-react/README.md

 # puc-react
-This puc new generation app
+This is puc new generation application.